ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 1) `account` (#6.40311) proposed by BC in [[BCR-2023-019]](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2023-019-account-descriptor.md) to share a list of output descriptors associated to an xpub key (mostly useful to sync with Bitcoin-only wallets).
 A previous version `crypto-account` (#6.311) defined in [[BCR-2020-015]](https://github.com/BlockchainCommons/Research/blob/master/papers/bcr-2020-015-account.md) is deprecated, but may still be supported for backwards compatibility.
 2) `multi-account` (#6.41103), replacing `crypto-multi-account` (#6.1103) introduced by Keystone in [[solana-qr-data-protocol]](https://github.com/KeystoneHQ/Keystone-developer-hub/blob/main/research/solana-qr-data-protocol.md#setup-watch-only-wallet-by-offline-signer) to share multiple public keys with the watch-only wallet (e.g. with coins based on ed25519 curves where each account contains a fully hardened derivation path).
 The version defined in [[solana-qr-data-protocol]](https://github.com/KeystoneHQ/Keystone-developer-hub/blob/main/research/solana-qr-data-protocol.md#setup-watch-only-wallet-by-offline-signer)  still uses deprecated BCR versions with `crypto-hdkey` (#6.303).
 We propose in this document the updated version, even if the legacy version may still be supported for backwards compatibility.

-Finally we propose in this document a third layer based on the `crypto-portfolio` UR type extended the two other layers to add extra information: 1) by defining a coin identity to specify the elliptic curve and any subtype (e.g. chain ID for EVM chains), 2) by adding token IDs and 3) by sending device-related metadata in the sync payload.
+Finally we propose in this document a third layer based on the `portfolio` UR type extended the two other layers to add extra information: 1) by defining a coin identity to specify the elliptic curve and any subtype (e.g. chain ID for EVM chains), 2) by adding token IDs and 3) by sending device-related metadata in the sync payload.

 ## Sync UR types registry